 All take advantage of the unique vertical exposure model set forth by Frankenfeld, in which players are showcased in a series of unique league-wide events designed to bring everyone together under one roof several times a season for enhanced exposure of players at all levels to junior and college scouts.

 Prior to assuming his role as commissioner, the Wright State University graduate served as the league's director of hockey operations.

 Behind the bench in the NAHL, Frankenfeld was the head coach of the Dayton Gems during the 2003-04 season and spent four seasons as assistant coach and assistant general manager for the Texas Tornado from 1999-03.
 He was also an assistant coach with the Cleveland Jr. Barons for one season.
-Prior to working in the NAHL, Frankenfeld gained valuable experience in the collegiate ranks, spending four years as an assistant coach with the University of Miami-Ohio (CCHA) and one as an assistant with Buffalo State University (SUNYAC).
+Prior to working in the NAHL, Frankenfeld gained valuable experience in the collegiate ranks, spending four years as an assistant coach with Miami University (NCHC) and one as an assistant with Buffalo State University (SUNYAC).
 Frankenfeld has also coached at the high school and Midget AAA levels, as well as at USA Hockey Select Festivals, giving him more than 20 years of coaching experience.

 Frankenfeld resides in Frisco, Texas with his wife, Kira.
 Frankenfeld has a son, Brody, and two daughters, Charlee and Bella.

 Denny Scanlon is in his fifth season as Director of Hockey Operations and Legal Affairs for the North American Hockey League.

 Scanlon oversees NAHL compliance to all league and USA Hockey rules and regulations, all foreign and domestic transactions, player registration and league discipline.
 Additionally, Scanlon serves as director of the North American Prospects Hockey League (NAPHL) and as Vice-President of Hockey Operations for NA3HL (NA3HL).